yasinsutoglu/Digital-Clock-App/Readme.md

 - HTML / Semantic elements

-- Bootstrap / Card Element and style classes etc.
+- CSS / Basic Css properties etc.

-- JS / DOM Manipulation - Arrow Function - Events - Conditionals - Functions - Fetch API
+- JS / DOM Manipulation - Arrow Function - Conditionals - Functions -
 ### At the end of the project, i will be able to;

 - improve coding skills within HTML & CSS & JS